On this page: Chemotherapy | Radiotherapy | Hormone therapy | Surgery | Palliative care | Linda's story | Key points

 When tests have been unable to find the primary cancer, a diagnosis of CUP is given.
 This is often a difficult time and it can be hard to accept that the primary cannot be found.
 Some people may feel relieved that the tests are over and that the focus can now be on treatment options.

 - what will give you the best outcome

 - test results

 - how likely it is to be a certain type of cancer

 - your preferences.

 The most common treatment for CUP is chemotherapy.
 You may also have radiotherapy, hormone therapy, surgery or targeted therapies.
 Different types of treatment may be combined.

 For many people, CUP is diagnosed at an advanced stage and treatment is unlikely to cure it.
 However, treatment may be able to control the cancer and improve your symptoms.
-It is possible that treatment may make you feel better and help you live longer.
-This is called palliative care.
+It is possible that treatment may make you feel better and also help you live longer.
+This is called palliative treatment.

 "I found it complex to talk to people about my cancer.
 I can explain it, but they find it hard to understand.
 It does seem incomprehensible to have a cancer that has spread but no named starting point." - Jane